ChrisPenner/CMPT370/doc/impl/user-guide.md

 "Stop" button to pause the match, then use "Play" to resume.
 The "Step" button will progress the match one robot's turn at a time.

+## Using Test View

+On the Test View screen, there is a terminal for user input.
+The following commands are supported:

+### help
+Prints out the list of available commands.

+### list
+Lists all robots that are on the game board.

+### select (int)team (int)robot
+Sets the currently selected robot to the given team and robot.

+### kill
+Kills the currently selected robot.

+## move (int)x (int)y
+Sets the currently selected robot's position to the given coordinates.